Duet3D/wiki-content/User_manual/Machine_configuration/CAN_connection.md

     Duet 3 Mainboard 6XD used as expansion - *Duet3_CANiap32_MB6XD.bin*
     Duet 3 Mini 5+ used as expansion - *Duet3_CANiap32_Mini5plus.bin*
     * It's OK to have all three of these files in the **/firmware folder** because the correct one will be selected automatically.
 * Once you have that IAP installed, firmware updates to all boards can be done by uploading firmware via DWC to the first mainboard.
 Note: older versions of these files support updating mainboard-as-expansion boards over CAN only when the default CAN bit rate (1Mbit/sec) is used.
-Newer versions of these files supplied with RRF 3.7 and later support updating when the bit rate is 1Mbit/sec, 500kbit/sec or 250kbit/sec.
+Newer versions of these files support updating when the bit rate is 1Mbit/sec, 500kbit/sec or 250kbit/sec.
 * It is not currently possible to upload these IAP files (or config.g, or any other file) to the SD card of a mainboard-as-expansion over CAN.
 * Note that mainboards have only a single CAN connector, so the mainboard-as-expansion-board is best made the last board in the CAN chain.
 If you have any additional expansion boards, they should go between the two mainboards.
 * The CAN addresses for each board do not need to be in sequential order along the CAN bus.